 [Regulation 219C inserted in Gazette 18 Jan 2008 p.
 151-2.]

 219D.
-New interest for ex-spouse
+Ex-spouse’s entitlement, value and transfer of etc.

 (1) The value of the ex-spouse’s entitlement under regulation 219C(a) is to be determined in accordance with the Family Law (Superannuation) Regulations 2001 (Commonwealth) regulation 14G.

 (2) When an ex-spouse becomes entitled to a superannuation interest under regulation 219C(a) the Board is to transfer to the fund determined under subregulation (3) an amount equal to —